Foundations of regular variation on topological spaces

 with $g(t)\to\infty$ as $t\to\infty$, then $\xi$ is said to be regularly varying on $\sS$, and we write $\xi\in \RV(\XX,T, \sS,g,\mu)$.

 \begin{remark} The definition of regular variation relies on the choice of the underlying ideal $\sS$ on $\XX$.
-In this relation it is irrelevant if the ideal is generated by a particular modulus or if the same ideal is generated by several different moduli, see also Section~\ref{sec:polar-decomp-regul}. \end{remark}
+In this context, it is irrelevant whether the ideal is generated by a single modulus or by several different moduli; see also Section~\ref{sec:polar-decomp-regul}. \end{remark}

-\begin{remark} If the assumption $g(t)\to\infty$ as $t\to\infty$ in Definition~\ref{def:RV} is omitted, this may lead to some pathological situations due to the very flexible choice of the ideal $\sS$.
-For instance, if the scaling is identical, then each measure $\nu\in\Msigma$ is regularly varying with $g\equiv1$. \end{remark}
+\begin{remark} If the assumption $g(t)\to\infty$ as $t\to\infty$ in Definition~\ref{def:RV} is omitted, pathological situations may arise due to the flexibility in the choice of the ideal $\sS$.
+For instance, if the scaling is the identity map, that is, $T_tx=x$ for all $x$ and $t$, then every measure $\nu\in\Msigma$ is regularly varying with constant normalising function $g\equiv1$. \end{remark}

-The following result shows that in most interesting cases, namely, when $\sS$ satisfies (B$_0$), the validity of \eqref{eq:24g} with any measurable function $g$ implies that $g\in\RV_\alpha$.
+The following result shows that in most interesting cases, namely, when $\sS$ satisfies Condition~\hyperref[condB0]{(B$_0$)}, the validity of \eqref{eq:24g} with any measurable function $g$ implies that $g\in\RV_\alpha$.
 The value of $\alpha$ is called the \emph{tail index} of $\nu$.
 The following proposition appears as \cite[Lemma~4.5(iii)]{bladt:hash22} in the Polish space setting with a continuous scaling.
-However, the proof there tacitly presumes the existence of a semicone $\VV$ with $\mu(\VV)\in(0,\infty)$, which is not included in the assumptions in the cited result.
-We impose this explicitly and do not require continuity of the scaling.
+However, the proof there tacitly presumes the existence of a semicone $\VV$ with $\mu(\VV)\in(0,\infty)$, a condition which is not included in the assumptions of the cited result.
+We impose this explicitly and do not require the continuity of the scaling.